 IAI: None Special Topics in Nursing is designed to explore topics of special interest in a selected area of nursing.
 A maximum of four credits may be earned in the course.
 The course may be repeated three times.
+Prerequisite: None

-Prerequisite: None Credit: 1-4 semester hours Lecture: 1-4
+Lab: 0 Lecture: 1-4